robusta-dev/robusta/docs/configuration/configuring-sinks.rst

 To add a sink, update ``sinksConfig`` according to the instructions in :ref:`Sinks Reference`.
 Then do a :ref:`Helm Upgrade <Simple Upgrade>`.

-Configure as many sinks as you like.
+Integrate as many sinks as you like.

 .. _sink-matchers: